hartrock/Inspector/README.md

   **as seen from the newLISP programmer.**

 It does not show the inner workings of the interpreter like
-- call stack,
+- call stack, and
 - environment stack;

-which would be needed for a full-featured debugger (which would need even more for e.g. setting breakpoints).
+which would be interesting for debugging (a full-featured debugger would need even more for e.g. setting breakpoints).

 ## Important notes to this piece of software